canjs/canjs/observe/setter/setter.md

-property's current value is an Observe or List, and an Observe or List is returned from a setter, the effect will not be to merge the values into the current value as if the return value was fed straight into `attr`, but to replace the value with the new Observe or List completely.
+property's current value is an Observe or List, and an Observe or List is returned from a setter, the effect will not be to merge the values into the current value as if the return value was fed straight into `attr`, but to replace the value with the new Observe or List completely:

-If you would rather have the new Observe or List merged into the current value, call `attr` directly on the property instead of on the Observe:

 @codestart
 var Contact = can.Observe({